This tutorial describes installing and starting using the Fiddler Jam Chrome Extension.

 Next, you'll record a network request and then save it.

-Finally, you will share the issue through the link, which will automatically generate when you upload the log to the Fiddler Jam Portal cloud space.
+Finally, you will share the issue through the link automatically generated when you upload the log to the Fiddler Jam Portal cloud space.

-The following video demonstrates the basic steps from this guide by showing how to install the Fiddler Jam Chrome Extension from the Google Chrome Web Store.
+The following video demonstrates the essential steps from this guide by showing how to install the Fiddler Jam Chrome Extension from the Google Chrome Web Store.

 Install the Chrome browser on your machine.